AFASSoftware/maquette/_includes/usage.md

 </p>
 {% endhighlight %}

-The following code snippet shows how maquette uses a so called projector object which calls the `render()` function when needed.
+The following code snippet shows how maquette uses a projector to call the `render()` function when needed.
 The projector always calls the render function asynchronously (using `requestAnimationFrame`).
-See the reference documentation for `projector()` for more details.
+See the reference documentation for [`createProjector()`](https://github.com/johan-gorter/maquette/blob/master/docs/API.md#maquettecreateprojector) for more details.

 {% highlight text linenos=table %}
 maquette.createProjector(document.body, render);
 {% endhighlight %}

-If you are curious about the remaining lines of code that will make the hello world application, you can find it [here](https://github.com/johan-gorter/maquette/blob/master/examples/helloworld/index.html).
+If you are curious about the remaining lines of code that will make the hello world application work, you can find it [here](https://github.com/johan-gorter/maquette/blob/master/examples/helloworld/index.html).

 There is one rule when creating a virtual DOM nodes that requires special attention.
 Maquette needs all childnodes of a virtual DOM node to be distinguishable.
-This means that they must either have a unique selector, or they must provide a unique `key` property.
+This means that they must either have a unique selector or they must provide a unique `key` property.
 Maquette needs this information to animate transitions.
 This also helps maquette to perform better.

 More info can be found in the [API Reference](https://github.com/johan-gorter/maquette/blob/master/docs/API.md).